 Rajamani was not an interview reporter.
 He was a Ramana adherent visiting and meditating in the ashram who presented through his writings what he saw through personal observations --- most probably garnered from a distant and written sometime after the fact.
 Please note his speculative use and emphasis on "PRESUMABLY the boy's father" and "I THOUGHT she was the boy's mother."
 Presumed and thought, not knew.
 It could be that in the process of just being at the ashram he became aware there was a chance that I was not only NOT the couple's child, but possibly even kidnapped.
 Kidnapped is a strong word and was not truly applicable to my situation.
 However, in splitting hairs one way or the other, it is my guess Rajamani, rather than bring harm down on the ashram, and not seeing any abuse or misconduct on the couple's part, he just let it go, hence his use of "presumably" and "thought" in what he wrote.

 He is correct about the "foreigner" aspect.
 However, he runs afoul in his designation as to me being of Australian descent.
 From the couple's accent Rajamani may have subjectively tagged the two of them as being from Australia, and thus then, assumed the boy (i.e., me) was too.
 Such was not the case.
 He is equally off base with his assessment of the my age, me being closer to half his guess.
 Rajamani also writes that the couple was in India for the Theosophical Society's world convention which is, he said, usually held at their international headquarters at Adyar, Madras in December-January and is no doubt accurate if such is the case.
 Even if the couple was not there for a convention, one way or the other the December-January timing is right for them to have been at the ashram.
 The Maharshi was insistant on me "beating the clock home."
 However, because of the length of time it took to cover the distance from India to the west coast of the U.S. traveling by train and ship in those days, added to the fact the couple most likely had no pressing need to comply other than to cooperate with the Maharshi, I didn't make it.
-By the time I got home my mother had already passed away, having died on Valentine's Day, February 14th.
+By the time I got home my mother had already passed away, having died the day before Valentine's Day or thereabouts, I say thereabouts because there are discrepancies between various records, official and otherwise, and the date on her headstone.

 In the above main text I make mention of the woman of the couple writing a letter and mentioning a lifeboat she saw on our voyage home followed by a click through link at the end of the paragraph.
 If you have not accessed that link and interested in more clarification as to the dates of being in India, at the ashram, departure, and arrival back in the states, etc., click HERE.